Tristoun/AI_project_huggingface/README.md

 Then to try the project start AI.py !

 Utilisation :
+- Please create your api_key to upload it on a file called api_text.txt outside the project folder
 - You talk into the mic when it's saying "Start recording" -> if you don't use specific command it'll use for now a chat ai to answer (it takes quite few times depends your computer)
 - Then if you want to do some command you can see all the commands in the txt file "command.txt"
 - For object detection you can see all possible detections with "yolov8class.txt"